mozilla/policy-templates/README.md

 ### LegacySameSiteCookieBehaviorEnabledForDomainList
 Revert to legacy SameSite behavior for cookies on specified sites.

-If this policy is set to true, cookies set for domains in this list will revert to legacy SameSite behavior.
+If this policy is set to true, cookies set for domains in this list will revert to legacy SameSite behavior which means that cookies that don't explicitly specify a ```SameSite``` attribute are treated as if they were ```SameSite=None```.

 **Compatibility:** Firefox 96\
 **CCK2 Equivalent:** N/A\